Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 I took this photo from Hyde Pier, at Fisherman’s Wharf.
 I left the fence line in the photo to show the distance, and how Alcatraz Island really does announce its presence in the bay.

 Alcatraz Island is beautiful.
 It shines in its surroundings, a sort of focal piece in the bay looking across from the city, more directly in view than Golden Gate.
 As you approach in the ferry to Alcatraz, from the water, it is there, more pronounced, more definitive, more colorful than all that surrounds it.
 This is not a trick of the camera, or some editing that I have done to bring it to this brilliance.
-This beauty in a place only infamous for an ugly history adds to its aura.
+This beauty in a place with such an ugly history only adds to its mystique.

 Native American Occupation Remains